 Google, as mysterious as ever, doesn’t provide any reasoning for the change in the numbers.
 However, the change in the experiments and search improvements ratio is a strong signal on the development of Google’s evaluation process.

 Google Fixes 99% of Its Mobile Indexing Issues

 Two weeks ago, we reported that Google was facing two major issues that significantly affected the rankings of many websites.

 The first issue was linked to mobile indexing and caused Google not to be able to select pages to index at all.
 This issue affected about 0.2% of Google’s index.
 On Friday, October 8th, Google announced on its own site that 99% of affected URLs had been restored.

 The canonicalization issue, where the Google Search Console URL Inspector started showing duplicate content issues for unrelated URLs, affected around 0.02% of Google’s index.
 According to Google, 55% of the URLs’ issues have been fixed.

 Find out if your pages are indexable by Google.
 Run a quick audit with ContentKing.

 Web Stories Are Now Available in Google Discover

 Google seems to be pushing hard for the Web Stories format recently.
-With their new WordPress plugin (opens in a new tab) that allows website owners to quickly generate the needed dynamic content right from their CMS, and guidelines (opens in a new tab) suggesting to users how to get the most out of this content format, the search engine appears to trust in its bright future.
+With their new (opens in a new tab) that allows website owners to quickly generate the needed dynamic content right from their CMS, and (opens in a new tab) suggesting to users how to get the most out of this content format, the search engine appears to trust in its bright future.

 And now, Google has launched a Stories carousel shown at the top of Discover – a part of the Google app on Android and iOS.